 You can buy a new microphone to play PS4 games on the Internet.
 Be sure to choose a microphone with high quality and reasonable price.

 That’s all about it.
-What is your solution for this problem?
+What is your solution to this problem?
 Share with us!
-And if your problem still persists, feel free to comment below and we will see what more we can do.
+And if your problem persists, feel free to comment below and we will see what more we can do.